Pre-theatre dining in Amsterdam

 Thijs is a local institution, renowned for classic French cuisine without the pretence.
 The beautiful restaurant is within walking or cycling distance from DeLaMar Theater, de Kleine Komedie, Pathé Tuschinski and De Balie.
 Choose from two or three indulgent courses to get your evening off to a great start.

 DeLaMar Grand Café

-The theatre’s own Grand Café is an opulent choice for pre-theatre dining at DeLaMar Theater in Leidesplein.
-Each course is swiftly delivered to the table, although the rich ambiance makes you want to linger a little longer.
+The theatre’s own Grand Café is an opulent choice for pre-theatre dining at DeLaMar Theater in Leidseplein.
+Each course is swiftly delivered to the table, although the rich ambience makes you want to linger a little longer.

 Ron Gastrobar Oriental Downtown

 If you love Asian Fusion, step into this sister gastro bar from the Michelin-acclaimed chef.
 Try a steaming basket of dim-sum, or take your pick from one of the Indonesian seafood options and don’t forget to grab an aperitif at the cocktail bar before heading to the theatre.

 Stadsschouwburg Amsterdam showcases a varied programme of theatre performances with English subtitles.
 Set the tone for the evening at the theatre’s Café Brasserie Internationaal Theater Amsterdam with a speciality menu and optional wine pairings.

 The Theater Bellevue cafe-restaurant on the Leidseplein is open for business with a three-course Theater menu for €36.
 There’s a terrace on the water and a cosy top floor restaurant making De Smoeshaan the perfect spot to hang out among the locals before the performance.

 Dining near Dutch National Opera and Ballet, de Kleine Komedie, Pathé Tuschinski